skabeche/danalcaide-vue/README.md

 Made with Vue.js, Tailwind, GSAP, CSS animations, Vite, chocolate and coffee.
 _Hecho con Vue.js, Tailwind, GSAP, animaciones CSS, Vite, chorizo y paella._

+## License

+- **Code:** Licensed under the [MIT License](./LICENSE).
+See `LICENSE` file.
+  You’re free to use, modify, and distribute the source code.

+- **Design, content, and branding:** Licensed under the [Creative Commons Attribution–NonCommercial–NoDerivatives 4.0 International License (CC BY-NC-ND 4.0)](./LICENSE-DESIGN).
+See `LICENSE-DESIGN` file.
+  These materials may not be used commercially or modified without permission.

 ## Overview

 The template uses Vue 3 `<script setup>` SFCs, check out the [script setup docs](https://v3.vuejs.org/api/sfc-script-setup.html#sfc-script-setup) to learn more.